Historic Locations > Old Las Vegas Mormon Fort State Park

-The Mormon Fort is the oldest inhabited building in Nevada, originally constructed in 1855 by Mormon missionaries sent to Las Vegas to establish a colony and way station for travelers.
-Two years later the fort was abandoned by the Mormons and eventually purchased by Octavius Gass who developed it as a large ranch.
+The Mormon Fort, located at 500 E. Washington Boulevard, is the oldest inhabited building in Nevada.
+The fort was originally constructed in 1855 by Mormon missionaries sent to Las Vegas to establish a colony and way station for travelers.
+Two years later the fort was abandoned by the Mormons and eventually purchased by Octavius Decatur Gass who developed it as a large ranch.
 Ownership passed on to the Stewart family who eventually sold the ranch to the San Pedro, Los Angeles and Salt Lake Railroad in 1902.
-Today, the fort and dwelling has undergone major reconstruction and serves as a museum and visitor’s center.
+Today, the fort and dwelling have undergone major reconstruction and serve as a state museum and visitor’s center.

 Mormon Fort Nomination Report